justinjacob1999/justinjacob1999/README.md

 -Hello
-- 👀 I’m interested in Blockchain, Smart Contract Development, and Decentralized Finance (DeFi).
+- 👀 I’m interested in Blockchains, Smart Contract Security, and Decentralized Finance (DeFi).
-- 🌱 I’m currently learning Solidity, Javascript, React and Node.js, as well as the inner workings of Ethereum, ICP, and many other blockchain-related technologies.
+- 🌱 I’m currently learning more about the EVM as well as major DeFi Hacks.
+I hope to become a smart contract auditor.
-- 💞️ I’m looking to collaborate on any project that involves building and maintaining smart contracts.
+- 💞️ I’m looking to collaborate on any project that involves building,testing and auditing smart contracts.
 - 📫 How to reach me: 日本の高校生#1644　on Discord

 <!---